AndreasExner/iobroker-IoT-WindSensor/README.md

 #### Wiring

 Both sensors require 12-24V DC power.
 The RS485 shield is used to convert RS485 into TTL.
+The FT232 is used for serial1 (debug/info)

 <img src="https://github.com/AndreasExner/ioBroker-IoT-WindSensor/blob/main/WindSensor_Steckplatine.png?raw=true" style="zoom: 50%;" />

 Voltage divider resistors: 330 ohm and 150 ohm, 1% or better, 1/4 watts

+#### UART communication

+It took me a lot of time to fiddle out all the challenges within the RS232/RS485 communication.
+Some findings are:

+- Ground your STP cable shield on **one** end
+- The conversation form RS232 to RS485 requires a good timing
+- Pulling up the RE/DE pulls up RX of the ESP as well.
+This leads into zero frames / framing errors between the frames
+- -> CRC check / trimming of zero frames is required
+- -> The RX frame size must be known / defined